Framzy/Contact-APP-NodeJS/README.md

 # CONTACT-APP-NODEJS

-npm init to validation
+npm init to validation.
-and then we can use npm

-to simple project use npm init -y to default
+Then we can use npm, for simple project we can use npm init -y to default

 <body>
   <h1>📒 Contact App (Node.js CLI)</h1>